HandanYenial/FlaskFeedback/Readme.md

 **/users/username**: Shows information about the logged-in user.

-**/users/username/delete** : Removes the user from the database and delete all of their feedback.
+**/users/username/delete**: Removes the user from the database and delete all of their feedback.

+**Conclusion:**
+Flask FeedBack simplifies feedback management by providing a user-friendly interface for submitting, editing, and viewing feedback.
+With proper access control, users can feel confident that their feedback remains private and secure.